Atlassian JIRA Training Series of 18+ Hands-on JIRA Tutorials:

 Say the issue first gets created, goes to being worked on and when complete gets closed.
 The workflow in this case is:

-Let us get hands-on:
+Let us get hands-on.

 Once you create a trial, an OnDemand account gets created for you and you will be able to login to it.

 Once logged in, the dashboard page is displayed (unless otherwise chosen) to the user.
-The dashboard page gives a snapshot about the description of the project you belong to; issue summary and the activity stream (the issues that are assigned to you, the issues that you created etc).
+The dashboard page gives a snapshot of the description of the project you belong to; issue summary and the activity stream (the issues that are assigned to you, the issues that you created etc).

 Tip: When you are trying to create/modify a certain issue under a project for the first time, it really helps to know about the project itself.